ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

        5. Try the following to see how things are starting and to fix any problems:
           1. `sudo tail -f /opt/tomee/logs/catalina.out`
        6. Next login from a web console:   http://\<Pi-with-Tomee\>:8080/manager/html
-          1. user-name/pwd is by default tomcat/tomcat
+          1. user-name/pwd is by default tomcat/tomcat.
+Change if not in a private network.

 #### Install Launch Monitor Dependencies